kalavattam/2024_Sir2/rough-draft_plot-work_1.md

     } || true

 #  Awaiting a response from author of FAN-C before continuing work
+#+ For more details on the errors encountered (etc.), see the following URL:
+#+ github.com/vaquerizaslab/fanc/issues/170
 run_command=TRUE
 [[ ${run_command} == TRUE ]] &&
     {